ThiagoSousa/leetcode/257-binary-tree-paths/README.md

 <p><strong>Solution:</strong></p>

 Recursively iterate from the top to the bottom in the tree, keeping the path and check if we reach a leaft node, if so, save in the list of paths.
 Otherwise recursively call to the left and right passing the node and appending the path.
+Complexity: O(n).